arturopala/buffer-and-slice/README.md

 While `Array` features Scala Collections API, the first reason to use arrays is to fully exploit its compactness and mutability for performance reasons.
 I've found it reasonable to have a separate, focused set of low-overhead tools dealing with an `Array`.

+Another concern was a proliferation of `ClassTag` context parameter, making it hard to offer Array-based variants of a generic data-structures.
+This API requires now `ClassTag` only for explicit `.toArray[T1 >: T]` call, nowhere else.

+Why at all using arrays in the era of functional programming?
+---

+Arrays are the most primitive but very efficient data structures, with fast access time, compact representation, unbeatable copy performance and taking advantage of the CPU cache line.

+The FP solution is to exploit arrays but avoid sharing its mutable state around.
+This is where the `Buffer` and the `Slice` concept fits in.

 Design
 ---